Documentation

 @[implemented_by Hex.Internal.withRecordCheckerOutcomeImpl]

-Pure-facing wrapper that records one reducedness-dispatch outcome in compiled code and otherwise returns k.
-This keeps the checker API usable from pure code while still giving benchmark harnesses routing diagnostics.
+Pure-facing wrapper that records one reducedness-selection outcome in compiled code and otherwise returns k.
+This keeps the checker API usable from pure code while still giving benchmark harnesses handling diagnostics.

 Equations